-- Student-centred approach: The local authority is obliged to provide education in each child’s native language (including Finnish, Swedish, Saami, Roma or sign language).
+- Student-centered approach: The local authority is obliged to provide education in each child’s native language (including Finnish, Swedish, Saami, Roma, or sign language).
 Unlike some countries, the Finnish education system has no ‘dead-ends’ where subject or specialism choices at one stage restrict future study or career paths.
 Students can always continue their studies at an upper level of education, whatever choices they make in between.
-Students are given guidance counselling.
+Students are given guidance counseling.
 Pupils that temporarily fall behind in studies are entitled to remedial teaching while a learning plan is prepared, in collaboration with the pupil, for those children that require regular support in learning.
-The pupil’s work load in basic education must be such as to allow him or her enough time for rest, recreation and hobbies.
+The pupil’s workload in basic education must be such as to allow him or her enough time for rest, recreation and hobbies.

-- Pre-primary education: A majority (98%) of 6 year-old children attend free pre-primary education.
+- Pre-primary education: A majority (98%) of 6-year-old children attend free pre-primary education.
 The emphasis is on learning through active play, the child’s individuality and the importance of acting as a group member.
-Pre-primary pupils, as with all pupils attending basic education, also get a free meal every day.
-Pupils who live over five kilometres from the place where pre-primary education is arranged are entitled to free transportation.
+Pre-primary pupils, as with all pupils attending basic and upper secondary education, also get a free meal every day.
+Pupils who live over five kilometers from the place where pre-primary education is arranged are entitled to free transportation.

 - The principle of lifelong learning entails that everyone has sufficient learning skills and opportunities to develop their knowledge and skills in different learning environments throughout their lives.
 This viewpoint is integrated into education policy and other policy sectors relating to education and training.
 The aim is a coherent policy geared to educational equity and a high level of education among the population as a whole.

 It is difficult to definitively point to causation when it comes to education policy.
-However, data from the OECD’s 2014 and interim 2015 education reports shows that Finland remains one of the top educational performing countries in the world and has one of the highest levels of educational attainment among OECD countries.
-In 2013, 86% of 25-64 year-olds had at least completed upper secondary education (against an OECD average of 77%) and 41% held a tertiary degree (OECD average: 33%).
-Results from the international PISA survey conducted by the OECD, comparing 15-year-olds in different countries in reading, math, and science, show that Finland has ranked near the top in all three competencies since 2000, on par with South Korea and Singapore.
+However, data from the OECD’s 2015 and interim 2018 education reports shows that Finland remains one of the top educational performing countries in the world and has one of the highest levels of educational attainment among OECD countries.
+In 2019, 44,3% of 25-64 year-olds had at least completed upper secondary education (against an OECD average of 41%) and 45, 9% held a tertiary degree (OECD average: 38%).
+Results from the international PISA survey conducted by the OECD, comparing 15- year-olds in different countries in reading, math, and science, show that Finland has ranked near the top in all three competencies since 2000, on par with South Korea, Singapore, China, and Estonia.

-The student-teacher ratio in lower secondary education is one of the lowest across OECD countries (9 students per teacher compared with 14 students per teacher, on average).
+The average student-teacher ratio is 9 students per teacher compared with 14 students per teacher, on the OECD average.
 While according to the World Economic Forum, Finland ranks third in the world for competitiveness thanks to the strength of its schooling.

-More than traditional educational achievements, however, our expert interviewees highlighted the all-round classroom experience and development of students into ‘good humans’ with an equal focus on arts, play and ethics.
+More than traditional educational achievements, however, our expert interviewees highlighted the all-around classroom experience and development of students into ‘good humans’ with an equal focus on arts, play and ethics.
 Finnish schools are founded on promoting the total well-being of children, requiring by law that each school provide free food, access to health care, and on-site counseling and guidance.
 Every school must have a welfare team to advance child happiness in school, creating a safe, healthy environment conducive to learning.
-Outdoor, practical learning opportunities and healthy related physical activity sessions are a regular feature.
-Unsurprisingly, the most recent UNICEF child well-being report card (2013) ranked Finland in the top 4 globally amongst advanced economies for overall child well-being.
+Outdoor, practical learning opportunities and health related physical activity sessions are a regular feature.
+Unsurprisingly, the most recent UNICEF child well-being report card (2020) ranked Finland in the top 5 globally amongst advanced economies for overall child well-being.

 The system has also benefited teachers, who are generally respected and considered trusted professionals who have earned the freedom to teach with a large degree of autonomy.
-At both primary and secondary schools, Finnish teachers spend over 100 hours less per year teaching than on average across OECD countries while often achieving better results.
-The salaries of upper secondary teachers are 9% higher than those of other comparable tertiary-educated workers (compared to 8% less across the rest of the OECD) and they paid to develop their skills throughout their careers.
+At both primary and secondary schools, Finnish teachers spend over 100 hours less per year teaching than on average across OECD countries while often achieving better results and they are paid to develop their skills throughout their careers.

 Striving for equality also seems to have paid off.
 International studies have shown differences between Finnish schools in terms of quality and attainment are comparatively small, and the percentage of dropouts in compulsory education is negligible.
 This compares favourably with neighbours like Sweden who have striven for a different, market-based, educational model in the last decade and have seen inequality across schools rise and international education rankings fall sharply.

-The main area of concern from the expert interviewees was in how to maintain educational excellence, equity and equality in light of recent cuts in the budget at state, municipal and local levels and at the National Board of Education.
-It is undeniable, however, that thus far Finland’s holistic model of education has led to remarkable results in the areas of child well-being, educational attainment and economic competitiveness that serves its students, communities and country very well.
+There are concerns from experts over maintaining educational excellence, equity and equality since there were recent cuts in the budget at state, municipal and local levels and at the National Board of Education.
+Socio-economic more advantaged students outperformed more disadvantaged students by 61 points compared to 79 points in 2009 (OECD average 89).
+Only 6% of disadvantaged students were the top performers in reading (compared to 26% of advantaged students).
+In addition, 13% of the less advantaged students performed in the top quarter.
+But in contrary to the OECD average girls outperform boys in Mathematics in Finland.
+It is undeniable, however, that thus far Finland’s holistic model of education has led to remarkable results in the areas of child well-being, educational attainment and economic competitiveness that serves its students, communities, and country very well.

-While many aspects of the policy could be readily adopted by any country with a well-functioning system of state provided education, all the expert interviewees expressed the viewpoint that some elements of the Finnish model could not be fully appreciated without examining Finnish (or Nordic) culture.
-They suggested the widespread use of a trust based system using consensus techniques based on ‘the common interest’ without recourse to unnecessary competition, exams, school inspections and league tables is closely tied to Finnish cultural values and a Nordic way of operating.
-One of the interviewees was sceptical that this Act could be replicated in other countries that did not have similar societal attitudes towards education, unless it was preceded by a broad national conversation and agreement on a change of direction in education policy (like the one that happened in Finland itself in the 1970’s).
+While many aspects of the policy could be readily adopted by any country with a well-functioning system of state-provided education, all the expert interviewees expressed the view that some elements of the Finnish model could not be fully appreciated without examining Finnish (or Nordic) culture.
+They suggested the widespread use of a trust-based system using consensus techniques based on ‘the common interest’ without recourse to unnecessary competition, exams, school inspections and league tables is closely tied to Finnish cultural values and a Nordic way of operating.
+One of the interviewees was skeptical that this Act could be replicated in other countries that did not have similar societal attitudes towards education unless it was preceded by a broad national conversation and agreement on a change of direction in education policy (like the one that happened in Finland itself in the 1970s).